rdsagar5/customer-churn-analysis-stage2/README.md

 A visual representation of client categories that are clustered

 Roles and Members of the Team:
-Project manager and business analyst Sagar BK; business analyst Rupal Sandha; predictive model analyst Samundra Giri; clustering data analyst Amrita Katuwal; and data engineer Suruchi Yadav
+Project manager and business analyst Sagar BK; predictive model analyst Samundra Giri; clustering data analyst Amrita Katuwal; and data engineer Suruchi Yadav

 Utilised Technologies:
 NumPy, Python, Pandas, and Scikit-learn